hyungmogu/ctci/README.md

 ### August 15th, 2019
 1. Worked on the last of twelve projects ['Social-Team-Builder'](https://github.com/hyungmogu/THPWD12-Social-Team-Builder) for Team Treehouse's Python Web Tech Degree
     - Added tests for '/project/{id}/delete/' (GET)
-    - Worked on the following endpoints
+    - Refined the following endpoints
         1. '/projects/{id}/edit/'
+            - User now can edit project
+            - User can also edit positions, including removing of items
+    - Replaced email as the main method of authentication

 ### August 14th, 2019
 1. Worked on the last of twelve projects ['Social-Team-Builder'](https://github.com/hyungmogu/THPWD12-Social-Team-Builder) for Team Treehouse's Python Web Tech Degree